 Slicing through Hamden on its 81.2-mile journey from New Haven to Hampden, Massachusetts is a linear walking trail on the railbed of the New Haven and Northampton Company railroad.

-The origins of this route go back to the Farmington Canal in the 1820s, becoming a railroad some 20 years later.
+The route’s origins go back to the Farmington Canal in the 1820s, becoming a railroad some 20 years later.
+Since the railroad closed in the 1980s three portions have been turned into walkable trails.

-6. Counter Weight Brewing Company
+6. No Worries Brewing Company

 7. West Rock Ridge State Park

 This park encompasses a seven-mile trap rock mountain ridge lying to the west of Hamden and New Haven.
+Like the Sleeping Giant, this is part of the Metacomet Ridge, running from New Haven to the MA/VT boundary.

-If you journey to the southernmost point on the ridge, the South Overlook affords wonderful views of New Haven, New Haven Harbor and Long Island Sound.
+If you journey to the southernmost point on the ridge, the South Overlook affords wonderful views of New Haven, New Haven Harbor, and Long Island Sound.

 Closer to Hamden you can gaze west over the southern Connecticut countryside and towns like Woodbridge.

-The trail is named for Edward Whalley and William Goffe, two Roundhead judges who were prominent in the execution of Charles I and who fled to the Colonies after the Restoration in 1660.
+They fled to the Colonies after the Restoration in 1660.
 Near the southern end of the walk is the Judges Cave, a rock shelter used as a hideout by the pair.

 8. Eli Whitney Museum